AxisCommunications/acap-native-sdk-examples/web-server/README.md

 ## Limitations

 - Apache Reverse Proxy can not translate content with absolute addresses (i.e. /image.png) in the HTML page.
 Use only relative content (i.e. image.png or ../image.png)).
-More information how to handle relative urls correctly with a reverse proxy [here](https://serverfault.com/questions/561892/how-to-handle-relative-urls-correctly-with-a-reverse-proxy).
+More information how to handle relative URLs correctly with a reverse proxy [here](https://serverfault.com/questions/561892/how-to-handle-relative-urls-correctly-with-a-reverse-proxy).

 ## Proxy settings